Golden age of physics

 A golden age of physics appears to have been delineated for certain periods of progress in the physics sciences, and this includes the previous and current developments of cosmology and astronomy.
 Each "golden age" introduces significant advancements in theoretical and experimental methods.
-Discernible time periods marking a "golden age" of advancements are, for example, the development of mechanics under Galileo (1564–1642) and Newton (1642–1727).
-Another small epoch seen as a golden age is the unification of electricity, magnetism, and optics because of 19th century notables, including Faraday, Maxwell, and others.
+Discernible time periods marking a "golden age" of advancements are, for example, the development of mechanics under Galileo (1564–1642) and Isaac Newton (1642–1727).
+Another small epoch seen as a golden age is the unification of electricity, magnetism, and optics because of 19th century notables, including Michael Faraday, James Clerk Maxwell, and others.

 Significant advancements in methods of investigation were introduced for celestial mechanics, which includes realizing a universal gravitational force, with the introduction of the telescope.
 Basing mechanics on experimental results was possible with the development of devices that could measure time, and tools for measuring distance.
 The advances in electromagnetism in the 19th century enamored physicists, as another golden age closed, and there was a reluctance to perceive further advancement.
 Hence, the progress of one era, termed a "golden age" has appeared to mark the completion of physics as a science.
 Yet, this perception has turned out to be erroneous.
 For example, around 1980, Stephen Hawking predicted the end of theoretical physics within 20 years.
 Around 2001, he amended his prediction to twenty years more from that year.
 Steven Weinberg predicts a unified physics by 2050.
 Tadeusz Lulek, Barbara Lulek, and A. Wal – the authors of a 2001 book – believed themselves to be at the beginning of a new "golden age of physics".

 Paul Davies notes that whilst "many elderly scientists" may regard the first 30 years of the 20th century as a golden age of physics, historians may well, instead, regard it to be the dawning days of "the New Physics".